puppetlabs/bolt/7-writing-plans/README.md

 * `message` is optional.
 If it's not passed it will use the default value from the plan.
 * When running multiple steps in a plan only the last step will generate output

 Plans should be used whenever you want to run several commands together, often based on the output of previous commands and across multiple nodes.
-For instance removing a node from a load balancer before deploying the new version of the application, or clearing a cache after reindexing a search engine.
+For instance removing a node from a load balancer before deploying the new version of the application, or clearing a cache after re-indexing a search engine.

 # Next steps

-Now you know how to download and run third party tasks with `bolt` you can move on to:
+Now that you know how to download and run third party tasks with `bolt` you can move on to:

 1. [Writing advanced Tasks](../8-writing-advanced-tasks)